Biographical Information About Speakers/Instructors: A-C, D-I, J-Q

 Al Tate, M.S., Wetland Ecologist.
 Mr. Tate's expertise is in wetland vegetation, wetland ecology, and wetland restoration.
 As a former wetland ecologist for the Georgia Department of Transportation, he pioneered techniques for assessing and methods of minimizing impacts of highway construction on wetlands.
 Mr. Tate currently instructs students in wetland ecology and does consulting work in wetland delineation, functional assessment, and restoration projects.
 Source: The University of Georgia Continuing Education Course Description, 3/00.

-David P. Tenny is the president and CEO of the
+David P. Tenny is the founding President and CEO

-Tenny came to USDA from the Committee on Agriculture in the U.S. House of Representatives, where he served as Counsel and Policy Advisor on natural resources and related issues from January 1997 to January 2001.
-He served as Counsel for U.S. Representative Wally Herger of California from January 1995 to January 1997.
+Tenny came to USDA from the House of Representatives where he served as Counsel and Natural Resources Policy Advisor for the Committee on Agriculture and as Counsel for U.S. Representative Wally Herger of California.

 A native of Boise, Idaho, Tenny earned a bachelor’s degree in American studies from Brigham Young University in Provo, Utah, and a law degree from George Washington University in Washington, D.C.
 He is married with three children.
-Source: NAFO Résumé, 10/08.
+Source: Personal Résumé, 3/14.

 Dwayne Tew is a 1997 graduate of the Auburn University School of Forestry.
 He worked as a consultant forester for Southern Forestry Consultants in Enterprise for over five years.
 Dwayne is currently working for Wolf Creek Timber, Inc. in Pell City as a procurement forester.
 Source: Personal Résumé, 4/03.